 Hallway decor ideas & all your hallway questions answered

 First impressions count.
 So once you’ve ushered guests through your front door, give them something beautiful to behold with a hallway to top all hallways.
 It’s not all about impressing friends and family though; this is your home after all.
 A beautifully decorated hallway really is the heart of your home.
-It will lift your spirits the moment your feet are over the threshold will make a good day better still and a bad day feel that bit brighter, saying to you: you’re home, now close the door, kick back, and let’s make it all about y-o-u.
+It will lift your spirits the moment your feet are over the threshold, making a good day better still and a bad day feel that bit brighter.
+Saying to you: you’re home, now close the door and kick back.
 Wondering how to take it from cloakroom to creative canvas?
-Over to our Head Colour Specialist, Tash to answer your hallway decorating conundrums.
+Over to our Director of Interior Design, Tash to answer your hallway decorating conundrums.

-Q: I really want my hallway to feel like a room in its own right.
+I really want my hallway to feel like a room in its own right.
 How do I do that best?

-Remember though that a hallway isn’t a room in which you spend masses of time – it’s more of a passing place that leads you to other parts of your home.
-It’s, therefore, the perfect room to be bold, get creative, have a bit of an adventure.
+Remember that a hallway isn’t a room in which you spend masses of time – it’s more of a passing place that leads you to other parts of your home.
+It’s therefore the perfect room to be bold, get creative, to have a bit of an adventure.
 This gives you the opportunity to use paint colours and wallpapers that you might not have otherwise used.
 Plus, you set the tone for the rest of your interior – and who doesn’t want to raise the bar?

 Should my hallway palette link to the rooms that come off from it?

-A: “In a word, yes.
-Remember that your hallway is there to greet you home, but it’s also there to take you by the hand, leading you into other rooms, and so if there’s no connection between the two, you could be left with a jarring effect.
-It’s a case of changing up the ratios of how the colours in your home’s palette are used.
+In a word, yes.
+Remember that your hallway is there to greet you home, but it’s also there to take you by the hand and lead you into other rooms, and so if there’s no connection between the two, you could be left with a jarring effect.
+It’s a case of changing the ratios of how the colours in your home’s palette are used.